echemdb/svgdigitizer/README.md

 # Advantages

-The `svgdigitizer` has the some advantages compared to other plot digitizers, such as:
+The `svgdigitizer` has some advantages compared to other plot digitizers, such as:

 * supports **multiple y (x) values per x (y) value**
 * usage of splines allows for very **precise retracing** distinct features